readthedocs/readthedocs.org/docs/user/builds.rst

 ---------------

 Every build has limited resources assigned to it.
-Generally |com_brand| users get double the build resources, with the option to increase that.
+Generally, |com_brand| users get double the build resources, with the option to increase that.

 Our build limits are: